-Synthetic chemical fertilizers are used for the optimal growth and productivity of crops, but, at present, adopted agricultural practices have not been particularly successful to enhance plant nutrient uptake, nutrient use efficiency (NUE) and crop productivity (Seleimanet al., 2020).
+present, adopted agricultural practices have not been particularly successful to enhance plant nutrient uptake, nutrient use efficiency (NUE) and crop productivity (Seleimanet al., 2020).
 In most cases, synthetic fertilizers used in extensive agriculture have low NUE values (Guo et al., 2018).
 NUE of three most basic nutrients, i.e., nitrogen, phosphorus, and potassium, are low as 30 to 35, 18 to 20, and 35 to 40 percent, respectively.
 The effectiveness of fertilizer N recovery by the first crop is 30 to 50 percent.
-The leftover N is either retained in the soil, with very limited recovery in subsequent crops (7 percent of applied N for up to six crops), or it is lost from the soil-plant system, producing major ecosystem changes.
+The leftover N is either retained in the soil, with very limited recovery in subsequent crops (7 percent of applied N for up to six crops) or lost from the soilplant system, producing major ecosystem changes.
 To reduce NO3-N leaching, producers are advised to reduce or completely eliminate summer fallow (particularly tilled) by increasing cropping frequency using no tillage.
 The key to reducing NO3- N leaching and maintaining crop production is to avoid excessive water leakage by controlled irrigation and to match N application to crop nitrogen needs in both time and space.

 Further more than half of the broadcasted fertilizers in the field are lost and do not reach their targeted sites due to different factors such as hydrolysis, leaching, microbial immobilization and degradation.
 A low NUE can lead to the intensive use of synthetic fertilizers to increase crop production (Guo et al., .2018).
 However, in the long term, this intensive application of synthetic fertilizers can result in severe environmental risks such as air pollution, soil degradation, water eutrophication, and groundwater pollution (Czymmeket al., 2020).
 Furthermore, the over and imbalance application of synthetic fertilizers increases the cost of their production and decreases the profit margin of farmers.
 Low NUE values and increased environmental risks related to the use of more synthetic fertilizers has been a long-term limitation to achieve sustainability in agriculture.
-The use of urea, DAP, and MOP has been found to reduce fertilizer efficiency by 20 50 for 10 25 to percent nitrogen, to percent for phosphorus, and 70 to 80 percent for potassium.
-(Shaviv, 2000) Attributable tour ealeaching losses, in addition to volatilization and denitrification losses, which contribute not only to green-house gas emissions but also to specific health dangers such as blue baby syndrome.
+The use of urea, DAP, and MOP has been found to reduce fertilizer efficiency by 20 50 percent 10 25 for nitrogen, percent phosphorus, and 70 to 80 percent for potassium.
+(Shaviv, 2000) Attributable tour ealeaching losses, addition to volatilization and denitrification losses, which contribute not only to green - house gas emissions but also to specific health dangers such as blue baby syndrome.

 Therefore, sustainability in agriculture can be achieved through the implementation and utilization of innovative techniques that could enhance global food production with protecting natural resources (Arora et al., 2018).
 India is the 3rd largest fertilizer user with average rate of nutrient application is 96 kg ha-1.
 This consumption is highly concentrated in certain areas and large area received very little fertilizer.
-Out of 718 districts (sub unit affected), 26% of total fertilizer is consumed in 180 districts, 50% in 270 districts and 75% in 268 districts (Tiwari et al.,2002).
+Out of 718 districts (sub unit affected), 26% of total fertilizer is consumed in 180 districts, 50% in 270 districts and 75% in 268 districts (Tiwari et al., 2002).